Tombstone, Arizona: The Town too Tough to Die.

 The Wickenburg Jail Tree.

-In the small(ish) town of Wickenburg, Arizona (population 7,695), sits an historic tree that was once used as the town’s jail - really.
+In the small(ish) town of Wickenburg, Arizona (population 7,695), sits an historic tree that was once used as the town’s jail - yes, really.
 In fact, “jail trees” were not uncommon during the Wild West days, especially in Arizona, as they cared little for the detainees’ comfort or wants.
-Instead of taking the time and effort …
+Instead of taking the time and …

 Continue reading The Wickenburg Jail Tree.